NICHD-BSPC/intro-rnaseq-hpc/lessons/05_qc_running_fastqc_interactively.md

 From the help manual, we know that `-o` (or `--outdir`) will create all output files in the specified output directory.

-> **Remember you can always check out the Biowulf page for more information about running specific modules in the context of our specific cluster!**
+> **You can always check out the Biowulf page for more information about running specific modules in the context of our specific cluster!
+See the** [fastqc page](https://hpc.nih.gov/apps/fastqc.html) **as an example.**

 FastQC will accept multiple file names as input, so we can use the `*.fq` wildcard.